South Stoneham House: Dereliction, restoration and redevelopment proposals from 2005

-In November 2020 the University submitted a planning application for the demolition of the entire 1960s extension, and permission was granted in March 2021.
+In November 2020 the University submitted a planning application for the demolition of the tower and the 1960s extension, and permission was granted in March 2021.
+Key principles agreed with Historic England included putting the Manor House back into active use.
 The covering letter for the planning application stated that architecture firm Allies and Morrison had been commissioned by the University "to develop a Masterplan strategy for the Wessex Lane Student Village... with South Stoneham Manor House at its heart."
-The University appointed a construction company called Keltbray to carry out the demolition and announced that this was due to start in January 2022 with the expectation that it would be completed by the middle of the year.
-Accordingly, the extension was demolished in 2022.
+The University appointed Keltbray to carry out the demolition and announced that this was due to start in January 2022 with the expectation that it would be completed by the middle of the year.
+The tower and extension were demolished in 2022 and as of 2024 the house remained boarded up and was displaying signs of water damage.

 Architecture

 Original house

 The architecture of the original building is attributed to Nicholas Hawksmoor, with some alterations from around 1900 and the subsequent modern 1960s extensions.
 The original mansion is in the Queen Anne style.
 The house itself has three storeys constructed of red brick.
 The ground floor level has a rubbed brick band at nine courses, and another rubbed brick band exists on the second floor, along with a moulded stone cornice level with the sills.

 The attic is tall and embraces the second floor.
 It has moulded stone coping and a small pediment in the centre, which is supported by a decorated entablature.

 The roof is tiled and hipped, with five hips in all.
 The seven window openings built into the roof at second-floor level are original, but fitted with modern windows.
 On the first floor there are nine tall, narrow windows with wide frames, stone sills and deep arches of rubbed brick.
 In the late 18th century, eight windows were altered, two of which are on the left-hand-side of the door.
 The door itself is placed centrally with a coved, moulded architrave above.
 It is glazed and a Doric porch of modern brick covers the doorcase.

 A full-height extension exists to the left-hand side of the building (looking at the north front), and the attic storey was extended by one bay on each side after this full-height extension was built.
 The building is now flanked by two modern wings.

 The rear of the house, the south front, has the same overall design as the north front with the exception of a large central bay at ground and first-floor level.
 The first floor of the bay has three windows; the ground floor has two windows with a glazed door in the middle.
 This door is of similar design to the front door at the north of the house, and has four steps of Portland stone accompanied by balustrades also of Portland stone.

 On both the north and south faces of the building there are two rainwater heads made of cast lead, inscribed with the initials "EDS".